dftbplus/skpar/docs/source/reference.objectives.rst

 ======================================================================
 Objectives
 ======================================================================
-Central to the optimisation problem are objectives.
-The problem is defined as a weighted multi-objective optimisation, where each objective typically is associatedd with multiple data items itself.
+Central to optimisation are objectives, which in an abstract sense define the direction in which to steer the process of parameter refinement.
+The optimisation problem is defined as a weighted multi-objective optimisation, where each objective typically is associated with multiple data items itself.
 Each objective is scalarized, meaning that it is evaluated to a single scalar that represents its own cost or fitness.
 Each objective is assigned a weight, corresponding to its relative